-According to the 2013 DCA report 35 out of 40 product categories analyzed women’s products cost more than men’s product 42% of the time.
-The study shows women pay roughly 7% more per year than men purchasing the same or similar products and services.
+According to the 2013 DCA report, 35 out of 40 product categories analyzed women’s products cost more than men’s products 42% of the time.
+The study shows women pay roughly 7% more per year than men purchasing the same or similar products.

-As an aside, what if the companies which make the products cited in the NYDCA study lowered prices on certain high margin women products.
-Then studied the results of women having an additional 7% in her pocket?
+I wonder what would happen if the companies which make the products cited in the NYDCA study lowered prices on certain high margin women products.
+Then a verified entity studied the results of women having an additional 7% in her pocket?
 Maybe she’d spend 7% more on that company’s product.
-Maybe she’d spend 15% more.
+But maybe she’d spend 15% more.

-Disclosure: In a personal survey of 10 of my friends, 4 would spend it, 3 would spend it and buy a new handbag and 3 would save it for their children’s after-school activities.
+Disclosure: In a personal survey of 10 of my friends, 4 would save it, 3 would spend it on a new handbag and 3 would save it for their children’s education.